Local Inference

 Memory budgeting with ModelManager (CPU RAM + GPU VRAM)

-When running several local models side by side, the ModelManager tracks per-pool memory budgets (host RAM and GPU VRAM as separate buckets) and evicts the least-recently-used model in the same pool when a new load would exceed that pool’s budget.
+ModelManager is the unified registry for Blazen models: register local models and remote providers by name, then dispatch with complete(id, messages) (also stream(id, messages, on_chunk) and get(id)).
+For local models it additionally tracks per-pool memory budgets (host RAM and GPU VRAM as separate buckets) and evicts the least-recently-used model in the same pool when a new load would exceed that pool’s budget.
 Models in different pools never evict each other.
+Remote providers own no local weights, so they register with a 0 estimate, dispatch straight through, and never count against a budget — which lets you mix a cloud fallback alongside your local hot set behind one dispatch surface.

 # 64 GB of CPU RAM, 24 GB of GPU VRAM (RTX 4090).